emedware/omni18n/docs/client.md

 }
 ```

-Applications implementing this interface will have it called instead of the global `reports` value.
+Clients implementing this interface will have it called instead of the global `reports` value.

 > Of course, there will be no `super`